absinthe-graphql/absinthe/README.md

 ### Limitations

-See [the PR](https://github.com/CargoSense/absinthe/pull/26) for details on limitations (notably enum values, union types, and directives cannot currently be introspected).
+See [the PR](https://github.com/CargoSense/absinthe/pull/26) for details on limitations (notably union types and directives cannot currently be introspected).

 ## Adapters